-This course investigates the dynamics of developing instructional leadership in Christian schools that leads to lasting leadership principles and strategies, techniques of working with teachers, and focusing on growth in student learning.
+Credits: 3 This course investigates the dynamics of developing instructional leadership from a biblical worldview that leads to lasting leadership principles and strategies, techniques of working with teachers, and focusing on growth in student learning.
+Prerequisite(s): Admission to the Ed.S. or Ph.D. program Doctoral